herraa1/msx-joyblue-v2/README.md

 ## Powering the msx-joyblue adapter

-The msx-joyblue adapter uses about ~107mA when operating, while a single MSX general purpose port is capable of delivering up to 50mA according to the MSX standard [^1].
+The msx-joyblue adapter uses about ~107mA when operating, while a single MSX general purpose I/O interface is capable of delivering up to 50mA according to the MSX standard [^1].
-That means that even using two MSX general purpose ports (50mA + 50mA = 100mA) we are slightly over (107mA) the max current specification for the MSX general purpose ports.
+That means that even using two MSX general purpose I/O interfaces (50mA + 50mA = 100mA) we are slightly over (107mA) the max current specification for the MSX general purpose I/O interfaces.

 Thus, the safest way to power the msx-joyblue adapter is by powering it via the USB mini connector of the board using an external 5V USB power supply.
 The board automatically powers up when using the USB mini connector without enabling any switch.

-Nevertheless, even if the MSX especification puts such a low limit on the current that can be drawn from a general purpose port, real MSX hardware usually can safely deliver enough current for the msx-joyblue adapter to work correctly without harming our beloved classic computers.
+Nevertheless, even if the MSX especification puts such a low limit on the current that can be drawn from a general purpose I/O interface, real MSX hardware usually can safely deliver enough current for the msx-joyblue adapter to work correctly without harming our beloved classic computers.

-Taking that into account, the msx-joyblue adapter has been enabled to be optionally powered by the MSX general purpose ports port 1 and port 2.
+Taking that into account, the msx-joyblue adapter has been enabled to be optionally powered by the MSX general purpose I/O interfaces port 1 and port 2.

-To enable powering the msx-joyblue adapter from port 1 and/or port 2, the switch J3 _JOY PWR_ must be first turned on by sliding the switch handle to the right.
+To enable powering the msx-joyblue adapter from _Port 1_ and/or _Port 2_, the switch SW5 _JOY PWR_ must be first turned on by sliding the switch handle to the right.

 > [!NOTE]
 > A [1N5819 SMD Schottky diode](https://www.diodes.com/assets/Datasheets/1N5819HW.pdf) D3 is used to avoid leaking current from the msx-joyblue adapter to the MSX in case the msx-joyblue adapter is powered by USB while the _JOY PWR_ switch is ON.
 > Another [1N5819 SMD Schottky diode](https://www.diodes.com/assets/Datasheets/1N5819HW.pdf) D2 prevents backpowering the USB side from the MSX side.
-> And two Positive Temperature Coeficient (PTC) resettable fuses F1 and F2 of 50mA each protect the MSX general purpose ports port 1 and port 2 from excess of current in case something goes horribly wrong on the msx-joyblue adapter side, aligning to the MSX specification.
+> And two Positive Temperature Coeficient (PTC) resettable fuses F1 and F2 of 50mA each protect the MSX general purpose I/O interfaces port 1 and port 2 from excess of current in case something goes horribly wrong on the msx-joyblue adapter side, aligning to the MSX specification.

-To power the msx-joyblue adapter using the MSX general purpose ports we must first understand how the PTC protections on the msx-joyblue adapter are implemented.
+To power the msx-joyblue adapter using the MSX general purpose I/O interfaces we must first understand how the PTC protections on the msx-joyblue adapter are implemented.

 The selected PTCs are rated for 50mA which is the so called Hold Current (the maximum current that can flow in normal operation).
 There is also the Trip Current (the minimum current necessary for the PTC to move to high-resistance state) which for the selected PTCs is around 100mA.
 Those thresholds are dependent on temperature and voltage.
 And to make things more undeterministic, the behaviour of the PTC when current is between those thresholds is undefined (it may trip or not).

 In normal operation and for a room temperature of around 25 degrees Celsius, the selected PTCs in practice never trip below 75mA.

-So **if our MSX computer can safely provide more than 50mA on each MSX general purpose port** (which is usually the case), we can connect both Port 1 and Port 2 to the MSX computer and turn on the J3 _JOY PWR_ switch to power the msx-joyblue adapter.
+So **if our MSX computer can safely provide more than 50mA on each MSX general purpose I/O interface** (which is usually the case), we can connect both _Port 1_ and _Port 2_ to the MSX computer and turn on the SW5 _JOY PWR_ switch to power the msx-joyblue adapter.
 Note that we need to connect both ports even if we use just one Bluetooth gamepad, just to meet the power requirements.

-Two jumpers JP2 and JP3 can be used to bypass the PTC protections for Port 1 and Port 2 respectively.
+Two jumpers JP2 and JP3 can be used to bypass the PTC protections for _Port 1_ and _Port 2_ respectively.

 > [!WARNING]
 > Bypassing the PTC protections may damage your MSX computer.
 > Do not bypass the PTC protections unless you known what you are doing.

-By closing JP2 (and/or JP3) and **if our MSX computer can safely provide more than 100mA on a single MSX general purpose port**, we can connect Port 1 (or Port 2) to the MSX computer and turn on the J3 _JOY PWR_ switch to power the msx-joyblue adapter using a single joystick port.
+By closing JP2 (and/or JP3) and **if our MSX computer can safely provide more than 100mA on a single MSX general purpose I/O interface**, we can connect _Port 1_ (or _Port 2_) to the MSX computer and turn on the SW5 _JOY PWR_ switch to power the msx-joyblue adapter using a single joystick port.

 In summary, we can use the following options to power the msx-joyblue adapter (from safest to less safe):
 * via the board USB mini conector
   * leave open jumpers JP2 and JP3
   * turn off the SW5 _JOY PWR_ switch
   * connect a 5V USB power supply to the board USB mini connector
-* via two MSX general purpose ports, if your MSX can safely provide slightly more than 50mA on each MSX general purpose port
+* via two MSX general purpose I/O interfaces, if your MSX can safely provide slightly more than 50mA on each MSX general purpose I/O interface
   * leave open jumpers JP2 and JP3
   * turn on the SW5 _JOY PWR_ switch
-  * connect both Port 1 and Port 2 to the MSX general purpose ports
+  * connect both _Port 1_ and _Port 2_ to the MSX general purpose I/O interfaces
-* via one MSX general purpose port, if your MSX can safely provide more than 100mA on each MSX general purpose port
+* via one MSX general purpose I/O interface, if your MSX can safely provide more than 100mA on each MSX general purpose I/O interface
   * close jumpers JP2 and/or JP3
   * turn on the SW5 _JOY PWR_ switch
-  * connect Port 1 or Port 2 to a MSX general purpose port
+  * connect _Port 1_ or _Port 2_ to a MSX general purpose I/O interface

 ## LED indicators